 MA in Political Science

-The department also accepts applications for our BA/MA programs, although most students interested in the study of political science at the graduate level are admitted to the PhD program.
-We also award an MA to a PhD student who requests it and has completed all the requirements for the PhD except the dissertation.
+Most students interested in the study of political science at the graduate level are admitted to the PhD program directly, but under some circumstances the department also admits students pursuing an MA degree.
+The department can award an MA to a PhD student who requests it and has completed the requirements listed below.

 Eight courses (32 credits) are required for this degree, with a grade of B– or better.
 Course requirements are as follows:

 - Two field seminars from the following courses:

 - GRS PO 711: Approaches to the Study of American Politics